 AIR HANDLING UNIT-1 SHUT-DOWN (All Levels)

 Air Handling Unit-1 has been scheduled for a shut-down in the College of Nursing building on Wednesday, February 11, 2015, from 8:00 a.m. to 1:00 p.m… This shut-down will affect air pressure in the building.
 You will notice various air pressure at the beginning and completion of the repair work on all levels.

 The reason for the shut-down is so that our maintenance crew can replace the shaft bearings on AHU-1’s cold deck fan.

-If you have any questions, please contact Mic Tierney at 402-559-5261.
-Since it is vital that everyone working in and around the area be informed, please mention it your colleagues.
+If you have any questions, please contact me (Terry Vail) at 402-559-6342 or email@example.com.
+Since it is vital that everyone working in the CON building be aware, please mention this shut-down to your colleagues.